Lagos Intro > Sights & Activities > Day Trips > 1 Week in Lagos > The Beaches > Airport to Lagos > Sagres Day Trip

-Lagos Portugal - sights, activities, things to do and see
+Lagos Portugal - activities, things to do and see

-Lagos is a fantastic city that combines, stunning beaches, a delightful historic centre and a buzzing atmosphere.
-There is so much to see and do within the Lagos region, and this makes the western Algarve the ideal destination for tourists who want more than just a great beach for their holiday.
-This wide variety of sights and activities ensures Lagos suitable for a range of tourists including families, young couples and the more mature visitor.
-This guide will detail the most popular sights and things to do during a holiday or visit to Lagos Portugal.
+Lagos is a fantastic city that boasts, stunning beaches, a charming historic centre and a buzzing nightlife.
+This all combines to form the ideal holiday destination for tourists who want more than just great beaches and glorious weather for their holiday.
+This guide will detail the most popular activities and things to do while on holiday to Lagos.

 Explore the historic centre of Lagos